perchouli/codernitydb/docs/design.rst

 How it's build
 --------------

-CodernityDB is build from 3 important parts
+CodernityDB is build from 3 important parts.
+Please read also :ref:`database_operations_description` to understand how CodernityDB works.

 Database